ZuhalAmarkhil/ZuhalAmarkhil/README.md

 I am a Data Science and Data Analytics enthusiast with a rich background in various programming languages, database management, business intelligence tools, and project management.I recently completed my Masters in Information Systems from Syracuse University, New York, USA.
 <br>
 Currently, I am actively seeking opportunities where I can leverage my diverse skills and contribute to challenging real-world projects.
-You can reach me at zuhal.amarkhil@gmail.com
+You can reach me at zuhal.amarkhil@gmail.com or zamarkhi@syr.edu

 ## My Core Skills:
 | **Programming Languages** | **Database Management**  | **Business Intelligence Tools** |